AxOS-project/docs/src/content/docs/desktops/sleex.md

 You can also install it with pacman.

-**To install Sleex on another arch-based os, follow the instructions on the README of the [github page](https://github.com/AxOS-project/Sleex/tree/main?tab=readme-ov-file#cross-distro).**
+**If you use another arch-based distribution**, you can install the `sleex-git` package from the AUR using your favorite AUR helper.

 ## Keybinds

-Sleex is a tiling window manager, so it is recommended to use it with a keyboard.
+Sleex uses Hyprland, a tiling window manager, so it is recommended to use it with a keyboard.
 You can find every keybinds by pressing `Super + F1`.
 If you need, you can add keybinds in the `~/.config/hypr/custom/keybinds.conf` file.
 The configuration method can be found in the [Hyprland documentation](https://wiki.hyprland.org/Configuring/Binds/)

 ## Widgets